louisaschill/abcd_fhsud_nct/README.md

 ---

 ## Usage: Replicating the Analysis

+For ~6000 5 min fMRI scans and 86 ROIs, I was able to perform all of this analysis locally on a 2022 MacBook Pro with a total run time of <1 day, with the most time needed by k-means clustering.

 The following scripts should be used for each step of the analysis:

 ### **Data Extraction and Pre-Processing**